skphy/Makefile/makefile.rst

 A Simple Makefile Tutorial
 ==========================

+(The instruction for makefile of Fortran files are the same!!)

 Makefiles are a simple way to organize code compilation.
 This tutorial does not even scratch the surface of what is possible using make, but is intended as a starters guide so that you can quickly and easily create your own makefiles for small to medium-sized projects.